sigp/lighthouse/book/src/validator-manager-move.md

 # Moving Validators

 This document describes the steps to move validators between two validator clients (VCs) which are able to SSH between each other.
-This guides assumes some experience with the Linux command line.
+This guides assumes experience with the Linux command line and SSH connections.

 There will be two VCs in this example: